-Too many Illinois and American families were affected by the Holocaust.
+Too many American and Illinois families were affected by the Holocaust.
 May God rest their souls.

 |A visit will totally change your perspective on life.|

-When neo-Nazis threatened to march in Skokie in the late 1970s, Holocaust survivors around the world were shocked.
-They realized that, despite their desire to leave the past behind, they could no longer remain silent.
+When neo-Nazis threatened to march in Skokie in the late 1970s, Holocaust survivors worldwide were shocked.
+They realized that they could no longer remain silent despite their desire to leave the past behind.
 In the wake of these attempted marches, Chicago-area survivors joined together to form the Holocaust Memorial Foundation of Illinois.
 They purchased a small Skokie storefront and made it available to the public, especially to schoolchildren, focusing on combating hate with education.

 To ensure that young minds continue to learn these lessons, the organization successfully secured the 1990 passage of the Holocaust Education Mandate, making Illinois the first state to require Holocaust education in public schools.
-In 2005, the organization was again influential in expanding this mandate; the Holocaust and Genocide Education Mandate now requires Illinois schools to teach about all genocides.
+In 2005, the organization again expanded this mandate; the Holocaust and Genocide Education Mandate now requires Illinois schools to teach about all genocides.

 The Illinois Holocaust Museum not only honors the memory of the millions who were murdered during the Holocaust, but it also salutes the courage and resilience of the survivors.
-They are the people who rebuilt their lives and awoke the conscience of humanity, so that none of us may ever forget.
-It is for them that the Illinois Holocaust Museum and Education Center carry out their founding principle: Remember the Past, Transform the Future.
+They are the people who rebuilt their lives and awoke the conscience of humanity so that none of us may ever forget.
+For them, the Illinois Holocaust Museum and Education Center carry out their founding principle: Remember the Past, Transform the Future.

 Fully compassionate God on high:To our six million brothers and sistersmurdered because they were Jews,grant clear and certain rest with Youin the lofty heights of the sacred and purewhose brightness shines like the very glow of heaven.Source of mercy:Forever enfold them in the embrace of Your wings;secure their souls in eternity.Adonai: they are Yours.They will rest in peace.Amen.